-A Melton truck with a load of pipes parked on a dirt road
+A Melton flatbed truck pulling a load of pipes

 APUs & EPUs: What You Need to Know